 27 Club Graffiti

-At the corners of Haim Ben Atar and Florentin streets, you can find 27 Club Graffiti.
-It appears in the center of the building (little higher than the lamp post) and depicts (from left to right), Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Jean-Michel Basquiat, Kurt Cobain, Amy Winehouse and an unknown figure, “believed to be the artist, Jonathan Kis-Lev.”
+At the corners of Haim Ben-Atar and Florentin Streets, you can find 27 Club Graffiti.
+It appears in the center of the building (a little higher than the lamppost).
+It depicts (from left to right) Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Jean-Michel Basquiat, Kurt Cobain, Amy Winehouse, and an unknown figure, “believed to be the artist, Jonathan Kis-Lev.”

 The 27 Club graffiti is a mural that was painted by the Israeli graffiti crew, Kis-Lev, on the side wall of a large building in Tel Aviv, Israel in September 2014.
 The artwork is 3 m high by 7 m wide, and depicts seven artists from the “27 Club”, a list of popular musicians, artists, or actors who died at the age of 27.

 Kis-Lev first came up with the idea to depict the seven figures when he was 26 years old.
 “I was about to turn 27 and, having read much about the 27 club.
 I was afraid I was to join them somehow.
 Some of my friends teased me that I would, being an artist and all… I promised myself that I would do a mural to commemorate these giants including my face in faded colors, and once I turn 28 to cover my face.”

 Jonathan turned 28, and the face at the right was covered.

 Some artists took a step further and glued items on the painting.
 Here, for example, an earring was added.

 At the corner of Washington Avenue and Florentin, you can find the Rabin mural on the electricity infrastructure building by Yigal Shtayim.